qrzn23/min/wip/confessions/content.md

 I went on with my magical and other work; in particular, I invented a practice which has proved very useful.
 Its object is to prevent mosquitoes from biting one.
 The method is: to love them.
 One reminds oneself that the mosquito has as much right to his dinner as a man has.
 It is difficult to get the exact shade of feeling and more so to feel it.
 One begins by lying defenceless against the enemy and sternly repressing the impulse to wave, to slap and to scratch.
 After a little perseverance, one finds that the bites no longer become inflamed; and this preliminary success is soon followed by complete protection.
 The will not bite one at all.

 But my horizon gradually filled with romantic love and other occupations faded little by little.
 The woman was herself worthless from the points of view of the poet.
 Only very exceptional characters are capable of producing the positive effect; but it is just such women as Alice who inspire masterpieces, for they do not interfere with one's work.
 Passionately as I was in love, and crazily as I was behaving in consequence, I was still able to make daily notes of the progress of the affair with the detached cynicism of a third party.
-I took her with me to Japan[1], but there was not enough in her character to count “the world well lost for love”.
+I took her with me to Japan,^[On the America Manu.
+There were many ladies on board: the wife of a railway magnate, the consul's daughter, ad so on.
+In reality, they were all whores destined for various brothels in Japan or Shanghai, where American ladies fetch absurd prices.] but there was not enough in her character to count “the world well lost for love”.
 Exactly fifty days after I had met her she beat it back to her “provider”; and I understood immediately why my subconsciousness had insisted on my scribbling the details of our liaison in my diary.

 The departure of Alice inspired me to write the story of our love in a sonnet sequence.
 Each day was to immortalize its events in poetry.
 This again was one of my characteristically crude ideas, yet the result was surprisingly good — much better, perhaps, than I ever thought, or think now.
 No less a critic than Marcel Schwob called it “a little masterpiece”.
 And many other people of taste and judgment have professed themselves in love with it.
 Possibly the simplicity of its realism, its sincere and shame-free expression of every facet of my mind, constitute real merit.
 It is certainly true that most people find much of my work hard to read.
 The intensity of my passion, the profundity of my introspection, and my addiction to obscure allusions, demand the reader serious study, that he may grasp my meaning; and subsequent re-reading after my thought has been assimilated; until, no intellectual obstacle interrupting, he may be carried away by the current of my music and swept but it into the ocean of ecstasy which I myself reached when I wrote the poem.
 I am aware that few modern readers are capable of settling down deliberately to decipher me.
 And those who are may for that very reason be incapable of the orgiastic frenzy.
 Scholarship and passion rarely go together.
 But my muse is the daughter of Hermes and the mistress of Dionysus.